Human Resource Management

 72%Have Graduated with No APUS-incurred Student Loan Debt2

-Diversity and inclusivity are also addressed as part of this online bachelor’s degree in human resources.
+Coursework addresses the importance of organizations’ diversity, equity, and inclusivity strategies, as well.
 Additionally, you will learn about laws, rules, regulations, and policies impacting HR management.
-You will become familiar with the role HR plays toward helping an organization define its strategic direction.
+You will become familiar with the role HR plays in helping an organization define its strategic direction.
+Throughout the program, faculty members share insights from their own real-world experience as HR professionals and business leaders.

-The program is aligned with Society of Human Resource Management (SHRM) HR Curriculum Guidelines.
-If eligible, you may apply to take the SHRM Certified Professional exam in your final year of the program.
+The program aligns with HR curriculum guidelines set forth by the Society for Human Resource Management (SHRM®).
+If eligible, you may apply to take the SHRM Certified Professional® (SHRM-CP®) exam in your final year of the program.
+Coursework also aligns with requirements for the Associate Professional in Human Resources® (aPHR®) and Professional in Human Resources® (PHR®)* certifications from HR Certification Institute (HRCI®).

 1. Examine laws, rules, regulations, and policies affecting human capital in today’s global workforce